bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 I made a video on "[How to read Ecmascript specification](https://www.youtube.com/watch?v=1OLiwuOeVUY)".
 Here I showed how to read basic constructs like if statement or Object.assign and how to find what you are looking for (in the spec).
 So, if you would like to get started, this can be helpful.

-And I also gave a small talk in yesterday's meetup about how "[React hooks is not just about functions](https://youtu.be/y7PLTYiYXu4?t=60)".
-Here we talked about some of the things which were harder to do in React class components, but got much better with hooks - things like memoized variables, deep props checking and state slices.
+Also, gave a small talk in yesterday's meetup about how "[React hooks is not just about functions](https://youtu.be/y7PLTYiYXu4?t=60)".
+Here we talked about some of the things which are hard to do in React class components, but got much better with hooks - things like memoized variables, deep props checking and state slices.

 **Did you work on something recently?
 Hit reply and let me know.
 I'll be happy to feature them in the next email.**